CInet/Data-Selfadhesivity-in-lattices/index.md

 The last major computation in the paper is the determination of $\sg^{\sa\sa}(4)$.
 This is accomplished by a dedicated script [`sasa.pl`](sg4sasa/sasa.pl).
-The implementation differs from the algorithm presented in Appendix C of the paper in technical details which are intended to reduce computation time.
+The implementation differs from the algorithm presented in Appendix D of the paper in technical details which are intended to reduce computation time.
 Still, with almost 8 hours of computation time, this is by far the longest-running task.